OpenUpSA/muni-portal-frontend/README.md

 All updates to `master` will automatically deploy to Netlify.

-Do not merge into master if you are not ready for it to be deployed! (i.e. if you are wanting to merge a breaking change on the backend, do that first before merging the frontend)
+> NOTE: Do not merge into master if you are not ready for it to be deployed!
+If you want to merge a breaking change on the backend and co-ordinate with the frontend deployment, merge the backend and deploy before merging the frontend as deploying happens automatically.

 ## Development environment